-- Design and extend the public APIs for sensitivity calculations
+- Develop and extend public APIs tailored for bond sensitivity calculations.

-- Consolidate portfolio analytics workflows in the quant libraries to drastically increase front-to-back system performance
+- Consolidate bond analytics workflows into the C++ quant libraries to augment system performance.

-- Translate business requirements into detailed math that translates well into algorithms
+- Translate intricate business requirements into detailed mathematical models that are algorithm-friendly.

-- Handle workflows and requirements from sell- and buy-side clients, both for trading and regulatory purposes
+- Manage workflows and requirements stemming from sell- and buy-side clients, catering to both trading and regulatory mandates.

-- Provide mathematical and technical documentation to internal partners and external clients
+- Regularly update and provide mathematical and technical documentation to partners and clients.

-- Discuss functionality and tests with Model Validation for release to production
+- Discuss functionalities and tests with Model Validation for production release.

 You'll need to have:

-- A Masters or PhD level qualification from a leading university in a quantitative discipline (such as Mathematics, Physics, Engineering or Quantitative Finance).
+- A Masters or PhD from a top-tier university in a quantitative field such as Mathematics, Physics, -Engineering, or Quantitative Finance.

-- Significant experience (VP level or above) from a leading buy or sell-side institution developing, implementing, and delivering derivative portfolio pricing analytics for single or multiple asset classes.
+- Substantial experience (VP level or above) in a premier buy or sell-side institution with a focus on developing, implementing, and delivering bond derivative pricing analytics (Essential).

-- Proficient in modern C++ software design and implementation.
-Familiarity with Python is useful, but not essential.
+- Proficiency in C++ software design and implementation.
+Knowledge of Python is advantageous but not mandatory.